 Investment scams move up a gear

 If an investment looks too good to be true, it probably is!
-The number of fraudsters using the details of legitimate firms to rope unsuspecting consumers into investment scams increased by 29% in the year to September 2020.
+The number of fraudsters using the details of legitimate firms to rope unsuspecting consumers into investment scams increased by 29% in the year to September 2020 as investment scams move up a gear.
 The methods employed by investment scammers have become increasingly sophisticated, with the Financial Conduct Authority (FCA) issuing a warning in January against these so-called ‘clone firm’ scams2.

 What is a clone firm?